SandaruKasa/SKTG/README.md

 Probably to the `dev` branch.
 Or the `main`/`master` (whatever it is).

-Alternatively, you can take a look at the `python` branch to see the original source code from the summer of 2020.
+Alternatively, you can take a look at the `python-old` branch to see the original source code from the summer of 2020.